Azure-Samples/nodejs-microservices/docs/workshop.md

 <div class="tip" data-title="tip">

 > You can learn more about Dev Containers in [this video series](https://learn.microsoft.com/shows/beginners-series-to-dev-containers/).
-[Check the website](https://containers.dev) and [the specification](https://github.com/devcontainers/spec) if you want to learn more about Dev Containers.
+You can also [check the website](https://containers.dev) and [the specification](https://github.com/devcontainers/spec).

 </div>